Voting-Rights-Code/Equitable-Polling-Locations/List_of_features.md

 # List of features to implement

 * Code base upkeep
-    1. Get gitlab working correctly with appropriate protections
-        1. Currently no able to push to main
-    1. Tagging / versioning is getting pretty urgent
     1. Do we want an asana board/ some other github compatible format for this list?

 * Organizational upkeep
-    1. Public announcement / Medium post / Linked In something?
+    1. Medium post / Publicity strategy
     1. LLC
     1. Volunteer recruitiment
-    1. Reaching out to other orgs
+    1. List of forums to publicize to / org to reach out to
     1. Where do we want this to go after spring (when counties will have made their decisions about polling locations)

+* Do we need a website?
+    1. Investigate costing
+    1. Design and make spiffy
+    1. Probably too early to worry about SEO, but keep in the back of one's head.

 * GUI
     1. Build a user interface for this model, maybe a jupyter notebook is sufficient?